xbases/markdown-it-vue-ant/README.md

 # markdown-it-vue-ant
-> The vue lib for markdown-it whith vue.ant.design
+> The vue lib for markdown-it with vue.ant.design
 ## Install

 ```sh